pepstock-org/Charba-Wiki/docs/charts/TreeMap.md

 #### Data as objects

 Tree data should be provided by a list of objects.
 Data is then automatically build.
 When the data are provided by objects, the `key` dataset property defines the key name in data objects to use for value, and the `groups` dataset property, as list of keys, can be provided to display multiple levels of hierarchy.
+When you need additional sums based on the data of the objects, the `sumKeys` dataset property, as list of keys, defines multiple keys to add additional sums, on top of the `key` one.

 Data is summarized to groups internally.

 <img src={useBaseUrl('/img/groupedTreemap.png')} />